Pointwise Assouad dimension for measures: Preliminaries

 \subsection{Assouad dimension of sets and connection to weak tangents}

-We are mainly focused on dimensions of measures in this paper, but to place the results in a wider context, we recall the definition of the Assouad dimension of a set.
-One defines the \emph{Assouad dimension of $F\subset X$} by
+We are mainly focused on dimensions of measures in this paper, but to place the results in a wider context, we recall some results concerning the Assouad dimensions of sets.
+The \emph{Assouad dimension of a set} $F\subset X$ is defined by

 where $N_r(E)$ denotes the smallest number of open balls of diameter $r$ needed to cover the set $E\subset X$.
 A convenient way to bound the Assouad dimension of a set from below is given by the weak tangent approach.
-Recall that a map $T\colon X\to X$ is a \emph{similarity} if there exists $c>0$, such that

-for all $x,y\in X$.
+Recall that a map $T\colon X\to X$ is a \emph{similarity} if there exists $c>0$, such that $d(T(x),T(y))=c d(x,y)$, for all $x,y\in X$.
 The constant $c$ is called the \emph{similarity ratio (of $T$)}.

 For simplicity we give the definition of weak tangents when $X\subset \R^d$ and make a brief remark that they can be defined in complete metric spaces using pointed convergence in the Gromov-Hausdorff distance \cite{KL,MT}.
 A closed set $F\subset B(0,1)$ is said to be a \emph{weak tangent} of a compact set $X\subset \R^d$ if there is a sequence of similarities $T_n\colon \R^d\to\R^d$, such that

 in the Hausdorff distance.
 The collection of weak tangents of $X$ is denoted by $\mathrm{Tan}(X)$.
 The following proposition gives an easy way to bound the Assouad dimension from below.
 For the proof in the general setting see e.g. \cite[Proposition 6.1.5]{MT}.